ddella/Debian11-K8s/RBAC/Kubernetes-Admin-RBAC.md

 There is no user nor group resources inside a Kubernetes cluster.
 This should be handled outside of the cluster and provided with each request sent to the API Server.
 In this tutorial, we'll use **Client certificates** to authenticate API calls and **Role/RoleBinding** for authorisation.
 Any user that presents a valid certificate signed by the cluster’s certificate authority (CA) is considered authenticated.
 So you need to create a certificate for each user that needs to administer the K8s cluster.

+>Any client that presents a valid certificate signed by the cluster's certificate authority (CA) is considered authenticated.
+In this scenario, Kubernetes assigns the username from the common name field in the 'subject' of the certificate (e.g., "/CN=bob").

 ## Set the username
 Since we will need to type the new username often, let's use an environment variable.
 All the commands should be entered in the same shell.